Read the impact of the latest developments in our legal tip on the coronavirus: The latest federal decisions and their effects for SMEs

-A federal law (Covid 19 Business Rent Act) was planned, which would have provided that business tenants who had to close or reduce their business due to Covid regulations should only pay 40% of the rent for the duration of the closures or restrictions.
-However, the corresponding bill was rejected by parliament in early December 2020.
+A federal law, the COVID-19 Act on Commercial Rent, was planned: This law would have stipulated that commercial tenants who had to close or reduce operations in the first half of 2020 due to the COVID-19 Ordinance 2 would only have to pay 40% of the rental fee.
+This would apply for the duration of the closures or limitations in accordance with COVID-19 Ordinance 2 in spring 2020.
+However, the corresponding draft legislation was rejected by parliament at the beginning of December 2020.

 Do I still have to pay rent?

-Can I terminate the rental contract extraordinarily due to the current situation?
+Can I give extraordinary notice of my rental agreement due to the current situation?

-In order to get out of the rental agreement quickly, you as the tenant have the usual options:
+To get out of the rental agreement quickly, you have the usual options:

-- You can find a solvent new tenant or
+- You can search for a solvent new tenant or

-I am giving up my apartment or business premises at the end of the month, but I do not wish to participate in the handover due to the risk of infection.
+I will give up my apartment or business premises at the end of the month.
+However, I do not want to be present for the handover because of the risk of infection.
 What can I do?

-If you have concerns about handing over your home or business premises in person, we advise you to inform the landlord of your concerns.
-Ask the landlord to allow you to return the keys by registered mail.
-The landlord can then take possession of the rented property alone.
-In order to avoid later discussions about tenant damage, we advise you to document the condition of the apartment well beforehand – possibly with photos.
+If you have concerns about handing over the apartment or business premises in person, we advise notifying your landlord of your concerns in writing.
+Ask them whether you can return the keys by registered mail.
+The landlord can then complete the acceptance of the rental property by themselves.
+To avoid subsequent discussions regarding tenant-caused damage, we recommend documenting the condition of the apartment beforehand – possibly also with photos.

-Does a possible rent reduction also apply to my private apartment?
+Do rent reductions also apply to my private apartment?